 What are Minerals?

 A mineral is a solid inorganic substance found naturally occurring in the earth.
-Coal, kaolin, diamond, pumice, talc and zinc are just a few of the commonly known minerals from a list of several thousand.
+For example, coal, kaolin, diamond, talc, and zinc are just a few of the commonly known minerals from a list of several thousand.

-Minerals have a definite chemical composition, a crystalline structure and are inert, meaning that they cannot sustain any life.
+Minerals have a definite chemical composition.
+They also have a crystalline structure and are inert, meaning they cannot sustain any life.

 What is Mineral Makeup?

 - Loose powder made from just a few mineral ingredients plus bismuth oxychloride.
-It is the inclusion of the ingredient bismuth oxycholoride that causes much controversy.
-It is used by some manufacturers who still label its products as “pure” or “natural” – and the purists are not impressed.
+It is the inclusion of the ingredient bismuth oxychloride that causes some controversy.
+It is used by some brands who still label its products as pure or natural – and the purists are not impressed.
 More about this ingredient in a bit.

 Therefore, mineral makeup in its purest form is a fine loose powder comprised only of a few mineral ingredients.
-These are combined to produce a range of colours for foundations, eyeshadows, bronzers and blushers.
-These loose mineral products usually come in a sifter pot and are applied with a foundation brush, usually a Kabuki or a flat-topped brush.
+These are combined in varying amounts to produce a wide range of colours for makeup products.